satellite-image-deep-learning/techniques/README.md

 * From [this article on sentinelhub](https://medium.com/sentinel-hub/improving-cloud-detection-with-machine-learning-c09dc5d7cf13) there are three popular classical algorithms that detects thresholds in multiple bands in order to identify clouds.
 In the same article they propose using semantic segmentation combined with a CNN for a cloud classifier (excellent review paper [here](https://arxiv.org/pdf/1704.06857.pdf)), but state that this requires too much compute resources.
 * [This article](https://www.mdpi.com/2072-4292/8/8/666) compares a number of ML algorithms, random forests, stochastic gradient descent, support vector machines, Bayesian method.

-## Wealth and ecenomic activity measurement
+## Wealth and economic activity measurement
 The goal is to predict economic activity from satellite imagery rather than conducting labour intensive ground surveys
 * [Using publicly available satellite imagery and deep learning to understand economic well-being in Africa, Nature Comms 22 May 2020](https://www.nature.com/articles/s41467-020-16185-w) -> Used CNN on Ladsat imagery (night & day) to predict asset wealth of African villages
 * [Combining Satellite Imagery and machine learning to predict poverty](https://towardsdatascience.com/combining-satellite-imagery-and-machine-learning-to-predict-poverty-884e0e200969) -> review article